powei55/my-gallery-master-tailwind/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - You can find the demo on netlify
-- I learned how a developer can adopt both flexbox and grid on the same projects.
-This projects help me alot to think on how to place my HTML codes correctly.
+- I learned how a developer could adopt flexbox and grid on the same projects.
+These projects help me a lot to think about how to place my HTML codes correctly.
-- I gain alot experience using tailwind css to build this amazing page.
+- I gain a lot of experience using Tailwind CSS to build this fantastic page.

 ### Built With